The Best Plants to Grow in the AeroGarden

 Depending on what you are growing, you will want to change the plants in your AeroGarden every couple of months.

-When you feel like the growth and production of your plants has slowed, you can go ahead and pull the plants and start new ones.
+When you feel like the growth and production of your plants have slowed, you can go ahead and pull the plants and start new ones.

 I typically only start new batches of plants in my AeroGarden once or twice in the winter.
 Once they’ve slowed their production in the spring, I pull the plants and use the Aerogarden as a seed starter.